 Like Rosemount’s, classes are 4 hours per day Monday to Friday but more expensive at around $200 USD a week.

 The school has run into problems though.
 In 2015, 12 of their students were told to leave by the Govt. of India for not having correct visas.
-This is very unusual and probably the result of corruption at Police or Govt. level.
+This is very unusual.
 So make sure you have the right visa to study on.

 Delhi is a fantastic place to live and study between October to March.
 The rest of the year it’s very hot and hard to concentrate without air conditioning.
 It has everything you can expect from a capital city – food, entertainment, shopping, metro train, and is bursting with Indian culture.